daDammi/LoveLetter/README.md

 - The deck runs out of cards.

 The remaining players reveal their hands — the **highest card value** wins the round and earns _one token of affection_.
-The first player to earn a set number of affection tokens, depending on the number of players, wins.
+The first player to earn a set number of affection tokens, depending on the number of players, wins the game.

 ### Disclaimer